Madison, WI Real Estate

 Homes for Sale

-The inventory of homes for sale rose by 34 in March to 177.
-This represents 23.77% increase from February when 143 homes were on the market.
-Compared to the same month last year when there were 144 homes for sale, the inventory of homes for sale has risen by 33 representing a 22.91% year-over-year change.
+The inventory of homes for sale remained level in January to .
+Compared to the same month last year when there were homes for sale, the inventory of homes for sale has did not change representing a % year-over-year change.

 Homes for sale represents the number of active listings on the market during the specified month as reported in the MLS system operating within the market area.